skyvers/skyve-dev-guide/_pages/views.md

 ------------------------|------------
-minPixelHeight          | the minimum height (as a number) of the tab pane, used in desktop mode responsiveWidth         | the width of the 12-column repsonsive view this tab pane should occupy selectedTabIndexBinding | the binding on the document that controls the selected tab index, e.g. `selectedTabIndexBinding="selectedTab"`
+minPixelHeight          | the minimum height (as a number) of the tab pane, used in desktop mode responsiveWidth         | the width of the 12-column repsonsive view this tab pane should occupy selectedTabIndexBinding | the binding on the document that controls the selected tab index (starting at 0), e.g. `selectedTabIndexBinding="selectedTab"`

 #### Specifying the selected tab